Ben Bell: Mayoral career

+2022 mayoral election

 During the 2022 Gore mayoral election, which was held as part of the 2022 New Zealand local elections, Bell positioned himself as the "change" candidate and campaigned on fixing rural roads, water infrastructure, and promoting recycling.
 During his campaign, Bell reached out to both young voters via social media and canvassed older voters through the Returned Services Association and other organisations.
 When the full local election results were released on 13 October 2022, Bell defeated the incumbent mayor Tracy Hicks by a narrow margin of 8 votes; winning 2,371 votes to Hicks' 2,363 votes.
 Hicks applied for a recount but a judge rejected his bid for a recount.

+Conflict with Gore councillors

 In mid November, several Gore councillors including Bret Highsted, Neville Phillips, Bronwyn Reid, and Richard McPhail boycotted Bell's retreat in Cromwell for elected members.
 The retreat was intended as a team-building exercise to introduce Bell's leadership strategy for the next three years of his mayoral term.
 Highsted criticised the decision to hold the retreat in Cromwell as disrespectful to the Gore community, ratepayers, businesses and the Mataura Licensing Trust.
 Deputy mayor Stewart MacDonell defended the retreat, stating that there had been "good, robust discussion" among the attendees.
 He also claimed that Bell had unsuccessfully tried to book facilities at Gore's Croydon Lounge for the retreat.

 On 22 November 2022, the Gore District Council rejected Bell's bid to hire an assistant.
 Councillor Bret Highsted opposed Bell's request for a personal assistant, describing it as a "vanity project".
 That same day, seven councillors including Richard McPhail, Reid, Highsted, Paul McPhail, Glenys Dickson, Phillips and Joe Stringer submitted a notice that they planned to meet on 15 December to vote on the removal of deputy mayor MacDonell and elect a new deputy.
 Following the mayoral election, Bell had designated MacDonell as deputy mayor, citing his "wealth of knowledge and experience in finances".
 On 24 November, the Gore District Council confirmed that Bell had gone on leave.

 On 29 November, Gore District Council chief executive Stephen Parry estimated that Bell's proposed governance structure would cost the district council between NZ$140,000 and 300,000 per year.
 Bell's proposed governance structure would include 10 mana whenua representatives and several independent representatives.
 In late November, Bell returned following a three-day break and reaffirmed his commitment to his mayoral duties following a week of "challenging conversations".
 Following a workshop held on 1 December 2022 to discuss Bell's proposed governance structure, MacDonell resigned as deputy mayor.